hyperledger-solang/solang/README.md

 ## Simple example

 First build [Solang](https://solang.readthedocs.io/en/latest/installing.html)
-or use the docker image, then write the following to flipper.sol:
+or use the container, then write the following to flipper.sol:

 ```solidity
 contract flipper {